Light sheet fluorescence microscopy

-Light sheet fluorescence microscopy (LSFM) is a fluorescence microscopy technique with an intermediate-to-high optical resolution, but good optical sectioning capabilities and high speed.
+Light-sheet fluorescence microscopy (LSFM) is a fluorescence microscopy technique with an intermediate-to-high optical resolution, but good optical sectioning capabilities and high speed.
 In contrast to epifluorescence microscopy only a thin slice (usually a few hundred nanometers to a few micrometers) of the sample is illuminated perpendicularly to the direction of observation.
 For illumination, a laser light-sheet is used, i.e. a laser beam which is focused only in one direction (e.g. using a cylindrical lens).
-A second method uses a circular beam scanned in one direction to create the lightsheet.
+A second method uses a circular beam scanned in one direction to create the light-sheet.
 As only the actually observed section is illuminated, this method reduces the photodamage and stress induced on a living sample.
 Also the good optical sectioning capability reduces the background signal and thus creates images with higher contrast, comparable to confocal microscopy.
-Because light sheet fluorescence microscopy scans samples by using a plane of light instead of a point (as in confocal microscopy), it can acquire images at speeds 100 to 1,000 times faster than those offered by point-scanning methods.
+Because light-sheet fluorescence microscopy scans samples by using a plane of light instead of a point (as in confocal microscopy), it can acquire images at speeds 100 to 1,000 times faster than those offered by point-scanning methods.